+ Q: But Marvel already said Daredevil will be back in the future.

 Here’s how it will work.
 The OTT platform, whose price point wasn’t mentioned, will start with a domestic service only, and then expand overseas.
 There will be no R-rated films, and the programming will be consistent with the Disney brand.
 The R-rated stuff will go on Hulu.
 The plan now is to leave the various Marvel series where they are, which means Netflix will hang onto its superhero inventory.
 [Source]

 + Q: If it’s not moving to Disney+ right away, then why are we writing to Disney?

-A: On December 18, 2018 The Hollywood Reporter posted an interview with Kevin Mayer, the chairman of Walt Disney direct-to-consumer and international divisions - in other words, the man who will be overseeing all of the Disney-owned streaming platforms, including Disney+ and Hulu.
+A: In December 2018 The Hollywood Reporter posted an interview with Kevin Mayer, the chairman of Walt Disney direct-to-consumer and international divisions - in other words, the man who will be overseeing all of the Disney-owned streaming platforms, including Disney+ and Hulu.
 He had this to say about the Marvel Netflix shows: